PhD Studentships from the AHRC Centre for Doctoral Training in Celtic Languages

 The website for the CDT in the Celtic Languages, which gives full details on the application procedure can be found here:

-In 2016/17, the CDT in Celtic Languages will fund approximately 5 studentships, which may be held at any one of our consortium institutions; supervision across two institutions is also possible, but you must be primarily admitted to one HEI.
+In 2017/18, the CDT in Celtic Languages will fund approximately 5 studentships, which may be held at any one of our consortium HEIs.
+Supervision across two HEIs is also strongly encouraged, and should be explored prior to completing your application, but you must be primarily admitted to one HEI, which will be your host institution and which will complete the institutional statement of support.

-Applicants for CDT studentships must hold a conditional or unconditional offer of a place on a PhD programme at one of the consortium’s institutions.
+Applicants for CDT studentships must hold a conditional or unconditional offer of a place on a PhD programme at one of the consortium’s Higher Education Institutions (HEIs).
 Applicants must be nominated for a CDT studentship by the host institution.
-Institutions will select their nominations by Monday, 8 February 2016 at the latest.
-Nominated students will then be advised to complete an application for a CDT studentship by Friday, 26 February, employing the CDT application form.
+Institutions will select their nominations by Monday, 6 February 2017 at the latest.
+Nominated students will then be advised to complete an application for a CDT studentship by Friday, 24 February, employing the CDT application form.

 Applying for Admission